Baxter International: History

-In 1991, Baxter's home infusion subsidiary, Caremark, "was accused by the government of paying doctors to steer patients to its intravenous drug service" In 1992 Caremark spun off from Baxter International.
+In 1991, Baxter's home infusion subsidiary, Caremark International, "was accused by the government of paying doctors to steer patients to its intravenous drug service" In 1992 Caremark spun off from Baxter International.
 Caremark was fined $160 million for the "four-year-long federal mail-fraud and kickback" scheme in which the "home-infusion business unit made weekly payments to scores of doctors that averaged about $75 per patient for referring those patients to its services.
 Some doctors earned as much as $80,000 a year from the kickbacks, according to government documents."

 In 1996, the company entered into a four-way, $640 million settlement with haemophiliacs 1999 in relation to blood clotting concentrates that were infected with HIV.
 Under pressure from shareholders due to poor performance and an unsuccessful merger, Loucks was forced to resign.

 Baxter acquired medical device firm Baxa on November 10, 2011.
 In 2011, Hikma Pharmaceuticals PLC completed the acquisition of Baxter Healthcare Corporation's US generic injectables business (Multi-Source Injectables or MSI).

 In July 2013, EU antitrust regulators approved Baxter's bid for Sweden's Gambro.

-In March 2014, Baxter announced plans to create two separate, independent global healthcare companies—one focused on developing and marketing bio-pharmaceuticals and the other on medical products.
+In March 2014, Baxter announced plans to create two independent global healthcare companies—one focused on developing and marketing bio-pharmaceuticals and the other on medical products.
 The medical products company retained the name Baxter International Inc. and the bio-pharmaceuticals company is named Baxalta and spun-off as a new public company that showed on trading boards as of July 1, 2015.

 In July 2014, Baxter announced that it was exiting the vaccines business—divesting its commercial vaccine portfolio to Pfizer (with the sale expected to close by the end of the year) and exploring options for its vaccines R&D program, including influenza.
 In October 2015, José E. Almeida was named chairman and chief executive officer.
 In January 2016 Shire PLC agreed to acquire Baxalta for $32 billion.

 In December 2016, Baxter announced it would acquire Claris Lifesciences injectables subsidiary, Claris Injectables, for $625 million.

 In December 2019, the company announced it would acquire Seprafilm from Sanofi for $350 million.

 In September 2021, Baxter announced it would acquire Hill-rom for $12.4 billion.
 The acquisition was completed in December 2021 for $12.5 billion.